 The WRX STI benefits from a custom driving mode system, Subaru Intelligent Drive (SI-Drive), which allows drivers to select one of three modes to alter engine and throttle response.

-Intelligent (I) Mode carefully monitors driving conditions to deliver optimum fuel efficiency and smooth power delivery.
-Sport (S) Mode is the most versatile for all conditions, offering linear power delivery across a wide range of engine speeds with slightly more urgent throttle response than I Mode.
+Intelligent (I) Mode carefully monitors driving conditions to deliver fuel efficiency and smooth power delivery.
+Sport (S) Mode is the most versatile for all conditions, offering linear power across a wide range of engine speeds, with slightly more urgent throttle response than I Mode.
 Sport Sharp (S#) Mode allows drivers to extract the maximum response from the 2.5 litre Boxer engine, with more direct throttle response and closer, more precise rev control across all engine speeds.

 Engine and transmission

-The new Subaru WRX STI is fitted with an evolution of the existing 2.5-litre horizontally-opposed Boxer engine found in the previous model.
-The revised engine retains the proven benefits of the horizontally-opposed layout while achieving greater mechanical efficiency and a more immediate accelerative response.
+Under the bonnet, the new WRX STI is fitted with an evolution of Subaru’s 2.5-litre horizontally-opposed Boxer engine.
+The revised unit retains the proven benefits of the horizontally-opposed layout, but is more efficient with sharper responses.

-Generating 300ps at 6,000rpm and 407Nm torque at 4,000rpm, the engine powers the WRX STI from 0-62mph in 5.2 seconds and on to a 159mph top speed.
-The WRX STI returns fuel economy of 27.2mpg on a combined cycle and CO2 emissions of 242g/km.
+Generating 300PS at 6,000rpm and 407Nm torque at 4,000rpm, the engine enables the WRX STI to reach 62mph from standstill in 5.2 seconds, with a 159mph top speed.
+It returns fuel economy of 27.2mpg on the combined cycle, has CO2 emissions of 242g/km and is Euro6 compliant.